 Music.

 Have you ever listened to the same song before and after wine?
-Why is it that after two glasses of wine, you realize the profound nature of “Achy Breaky Heart”?
+Why do you realize the profound nature of “Achy Breaky Heart” after two glasses of wine?
 A song’s emotions can mingle with wine’s ability to make you happy, sad, nostalgic, and creative, and the music improves.

 People